 Good amount of sleep is very important to function well.
 It is well-known that sleep has restorative capabilities in our bodies.
 Lack of it it can cause an imbalance in the human body.

 People need to have a good amount of sleep to function well.
 It is well-known that sleep has restorative capabilities in our bodies.
 Cells are actively dividing to replace old ones during this time.
-In addition, various hormones are also secreted in order to prepare the body for its next cycle of being awake,
+In addition, various hormones are also secreted to prepare the body for its next cycle of being awake,

 1. Skin breakouts